NeoBSD/Jailer/README.md

 Available Commands:
-  build       Build an image from a Jailerfile config      Print current config exec        Execute a command inside an existing jail fetch       Fetch base from FreeBSD mirror help        Help about any command info        Display system-wide information init        Init for jailer.
-Creates zfs datasets playground  Subcommand for development only ps          List active jails restart     Restart one or more jails rm          Remove one or more jails
+  build       Build an image from a Jailerfile config      Print current config dev         Subcommand for development only exec        Execute a command inside an existing jail fetch       Fetch base from FreeBSD mirror help        Help about any command info        Display system-wide information init        Init for jailer.
+Creates zfs datasets ps          List active jails restart     Restart one or more jails rm          Remove one or more jails